MLaminekane/Mlaminekane/README.md

 # 💫 About Me:
-👯 I’m a software engineer and java lover<br>🔭
+👯 Problem solver and java lover<br>🔭
 💬 Ask me about<br>⚡ My hobbies : gaming, training, music and movies